 - The student enters his or her user name and password, and then clicks Log In.

-- On the Home page, the student clicks Star Maths.
+- On the Home page, the student clicks Star Reading.

-- The student will see a message on the Star Maths Student page reminding the student that he or she has an unfinished test.
+- The student will see a message on the Star Reading Student page reminding the student that he or she has an unfinished test.

-- The teacher or classroom assistant should enter the monitor password and click Start .
+- The teacher or classroom assistant should enter the authorisation password and click Start .

 - A message will confirm that the test is resuming, and then the student can finish taking the test.

 - An unfinished test can only be resumed within eight calendar days of the interruption.